deltachat/deltachat-pages/en/help.md

 - Yes.
 The best way is to send an Autocrypt Setup Message from the other e-mail client.
 Look for something like **Start Autocrypt Setup Transfer** in the settings of the other client and follow the instructions shown there.

-- Alternatively, you can import the key manually in "Settings" or "Advanced settings" and then "Import secret keys".
+- Alternatively, you can import the key manually in "Settings -> Advanced settings -> Import secret keys".
 Caution: Make sure the key is not protected by a password, or remove the password beforehand.

 If you don't have a key or don't even know you would need one - don't worry: Delta Chat generates keys as needed, you don't have to hit a button for it.